syncfusion-content/javascript-docs/js/api/ejListBox.md

 <tr>
 <td>
 fields.category [Deprecated]</td><td>
 The grouping in the ListBox widget can be defined using this field.
-Note: Since this is deprecated we suggest you to use fields.groupBy API.</td></tr>
+N> Since this is deprecated we suggest you to use fields.groupBy API.
+</td></tr>
 <tr>
 <td>
 fields.checkBy </td><td>